Back Muscles, Abdominal Muscles and Ligaments

-These muscles that add support are also often referred to as the core muscles or core stabilisers.
+The muscles that add support are also often referred to as the core muscles or core stabilisers.

 You can't see all these muscles from the surface.
-The transversus abdominus is the deepest of all the muscles.

 The next layer up is the internal oblique and the external oblique sits above that.
 The rectus abdominus sits in the centre and makes up the 'six pack'.